 The questions that arise just in establishing the school’s founding exemplify much of the intriguing and complicated history of this storied institution.
 The beginning is an unsettled matter.
 So, too, is much of what follows.

 This website seeks to discover, figure out, and interrogate the past at a school dedicated to the new.
-There are recently recovered archival materials to mine and an expanding interest in the history of a place that is constantly changing.
+Students are mining recently recovered archival materials and have put together much of the material on the website.

 Join us in the quest!
 The blog features the newest discoveries from the archives from scholars, students, and New School aficionados.
 Look through the category list to obtain information about many of the school’s acclaimed and forgotten historical moments, including the University in Exile, the building of 66 West 12th Street, and the murals of José Clemente Orozco and Thomas Hart Benton.
 Check out the long and varied bibliography of articles, books, music, artwork and dance created by thinkers and artists associated with the university.
 And tell us your New School story!

 Editors: Julia L. Foulkes, Associate Professor of History (foulkesj[at]newschool.edu) and Mark Larrimore, Associate Professor of Religious Studies (larrimom[at]newschool.edu)